henrytien/clr-via-csharp/README.md

 17. You might want to consider using an array of arrays (a jagged array) instead of a rectangular array.P386

-18. The stack-allocated memory (array) will automatically be freed when the method returns; this is where we get the performance improve- ment.
+18. The stack-allocated memory (array) will automatically be freed when the method returns; this is where we get the performance improvement.
 P388

 19. The managed heap allocates these objects next to each other in memory, you get excellent performance when accessing these objects due to locality of reference.
 P507